-American-based addictive manufacturing company, A3DM Technologies, together with Spanish-based technology company, GPA Innova, have announced that they are partnering to advance the post-processing of additive manufactured metal parts.
+American-based additive manufacturing company, A3DM Technologies, together with Spanish-based technology company, GPA Innova, have announced that they are partnering to advance the post-processing of additive manufactured metal parts.

 Under the Collaborative Research and Development Agreement, A3DM will research and develop optimized processing parameters for GPA Innova’s patented DLyte dry electropolishing system that grinds and polishes for metal components produced by powder-based additive manufacturing.